-Martin Archer and colleagues carried out an interesting exhibit about sonification at a Science Museum in London (Archer et al., 2021a).
+- 225 Martin Archer and colleagues carried out an interesting exhibit about sonification at a Science Museum in London (Archer et al., 2021a).
 Their study finds itself securely in the activity-driven end of the project spectrum in Fig. 2.
 They planned and carried out a geoscience communication activity, and then evaluated its impact.
 The aim of the installation was to better communicate the dynamic and active nature of space by converting physical phenomena into sounds and allowing visitors to experience them by listening to them.
-Ultra-low frequency plasma waves due to the 'solar wind' are analogous to ordinary sound waves, and the authors presented measurements of these for visitors to hear (using headphones) at their installation.
+Ultra-low frequency plasma waves emitted from the sun (the 'solar wind') are analogous - 230 to ordinary sound waves, and the authors presented measurements of these for visitors to hear (using headphones) at their installation.

-Archer is a qualified natural/space scientist and experienced science communicator, whilst the co-authors have varied scientific backgrounds (e.g. medical science) but are principally public engagement professionals/practitioners.
-The audience and research aims were important, but also carried a low enough risk of adverse consequences not to warrant wider interdisciplinary input (see Fig. 3).
-Here is an overview of what they did in relation to the step-by-step process above (see light grey box on Fig. 2):
+The authors were all qualified natural/space scientists and were also experienced science communicators.
+The audience and research aims were important, but also of low enough stakes not to warrant wider interdisciplinary input.
+Here is an overview of what they did in relation to the step-by-step process above (see green box on Fig. 2):

-- Define your research question(s): The authors' overarching research question was whether their soundscape exhibit had had an impact on the people who attended did it change their conceptions of space and language they used to describe it?
+- 1. Define your research question(s): The authors' overarching research question was whether their soundscape exhibit had had an impact on the people who attended did it change their conceptions of space and language they used to describe it?
 They also had a secondary, technical objective to demonstrate some elements of novelty in the approach they implemented to evaluate the exhibit's impact. - 2.
 Identify appropriate methods to collect the data to answer the questions: Their soundscape exhibit was visited by (mainly) young families who were guided around while listening to the audial experiences of space.
 The authors chose to use 'graffiti walls' to collect data to answer their research questions.
 The novelty in this method arises from the use of graffiti walls both before and after visiting the exhibit in order to evaluate any change.
 The other novelty in their approach was their use of two complementary statistical methods to analyse the changes they observed on the graffiti walls. - 3.
 Ethical approval: The authors followed the Ethical Guidelines of the British Educational Research Association (BERA, 2018) and discussed ethical issues with the institutional funders and the Science Museum before the activity was run.
-Children only partook in the data collection if they were accompanied, and all data were anonymous. - 4.
-Collect data: All the data were collected during the four days the exhibit was open.
+Children only partook in the data collection if they were accompanied, and all data were anonymous. - Collect data: All the data were collected during the four days the exhibit was open.
 In total, the graffiti walls before and after the soundscape had 535 and 446 responses respectively. - 5.
 Analyse the data: In order to identify any change in attitudes the authors needed to analyse and compare the data from the graffiti walls both before and after the soundscape.
 They chose two different techniques to do this.
 They firstly applied quantitative linguistics to analyse how the diversity of words used by the participants changed.
-They secondly used thematic analysis to find groups of words connected to broader themes. - 6.
-Write your paper: Archer and colleagues wrote up the paper with clear descriptions of all the above steps.
+They secondly used thematic analysis to find groups of words connected to broader themes.

+6. Write your paper: Archer and colleagues wrote up the paper with clear descriptions of all the above steps.
 It is a good example of how a well-designed science communication activity can be evaluated to show that it had a real impact on the audience that experienced it.